jctan93/animu_mkv_track_selection/README.md

 weebify.bat will create a folder called new_folder and will create the newly multiplexed files inside as the original files cannot be overwritten (Removes unwanted tracks + sets default tracks)

 set_default_track.bat does in place default audio/subtitle track modifying (Only changes the default tracks, DOES NOT REMOVE TRACKS)

+TLDR: Use weebify.bat if you want to save space and remove the english tracks, if you wish to keep the tracks, use set_default_track.bat